 Should you need help along the course, our race marshalls will have radios and phones to get you assistance; they are trained to do this.

-In addition to an exhilarating outdoor adventure and well earned bragging rights, your race fee includes chip timing and bib, high quality wicking tee shirt, take-a-ways, course design, markings and mystery challenges, course assistance should you require it, race day festivities, refreshments and beverages.
+In addition to an exhilarating outdoor adventure and well earned bragging rights, your race fee includes chip timing and bib, high quality wicking tee shirt, finisher’s medal, take-a-ways, course design, markings and mystery challenges, access for free race photos, course assistance should you require it, race day festivities, refreshments and beverages including beer for those over the age of 21 (you will need proof of age id).
 Your race fee helps support Staten Island Greenbelt trail maintenance and park stewardship.
 Thank you!

 Thank You to Our Supporters

 Manhattan Beer Distributors

 Port Richmond CERT

 The United Brotherhood of Carpenters and Joiners of America

 Orange Theory Fitness

 Trader Joe’s and Costco